Congrats, Yachting Newbie: Your Yacht Charter Awaits!

 First, let us sound off a big ol’ congratulations to you, newbie yachter.
-Yacht vacation are an ideal way to see the world and you’ve come to the right place to learn the basics of reserving a Boatsetter yacht charter.
+Yacht charter is an ideal way to see the world and you’ve come to the right place to learn the basics of reserving a Boatsetter yacht charter.
 Id there is one hobby we can endorse, it’s boating – fun for the entire family.

 At Boatsetter we do one thing really well: connect people with boat rental and yacht charter trips.
 In preparation of your first yacht charter we’ve compiled this quick start guide.
 You’ll be a sailing pro in no time!